arquillian/arquillian-extension-qunit/README.md

 ## Arquillian QUnit Functional Test
 This project contains the functional and acceptance tests for the Arquillian-QUnit project.

-For detailed information check the README files inside each project.
+For detailed information check the README file inside each project.